 Another interesting combination is the Husky Pomeranian dog mix.
-This designer dog sports a fluffy coat, and their personality takes spunky to a whole new level.
+This designer dog sports a fluffy coat, and its personality takes spunky to a whole new level.

 Pomskies range from small to medium in size but don’t tell them that.
 In their eyes, they’re the most challenging dog on the block.

 But be advised: this mix may not be suitable for first-time owners.
-Both of the Pomsky’s parent breeds are notoriously stubborn.
-They’ll do best with experienced pet parents.
+Both of Pomsky’s parent breeds are notoriously stubborn.
+They’ll do their best with experienced pet parents.

 4. Pitbull Husky mix (AKA Pitsky)